 Depending on what you’ll be getting up to you may want to pick up:

-- Snowpants or wind breakers.
+– Snow pants or wind breakers.
 Long johns are great too but pants MADE for snowy cold are ideal.
-(We’ll be going to Carnival and the outdoor toboggan in Quebec City and snowpants will be perfect).

-- Hand or feet warmers.
-Easy to pick up from Amazon or a similar store.
+– Hand or feet warmers.
 You can throw a few in your bag and use them when you need a little extra warmth.
-(I am all about reusable items – check out this rechargeable hand warmer)
+(I am all about reusable items – you can now purchase reusable hand warmers)